MENU

 WHO ACTUALLY SHOOTS THE FIREWORKS?

-Pyrotechnico, one of the most respected companies in the world, will take over the show at 9:30pm and launch the largest fireworks display in the State of Illinois!
+Pyrotechnico, one of the most respected fireworks companies in the world, will take over the show at 9:30pm and launch the largest fireworks display in the State of Illinois!
 Over 600 hours of design and preparation have gone into this performance alone.
 Pyrotechnico has many years of experience including displays for the Chicago White Sox, Chicago Bulls and Chicago Bears, Cleveland Cavaliers, Venetian Night in Chicago, and even a show for the Queen of England.
-They will do upwards of 800 shows on the 4th of July, with Carle Health Red, White and BOOM being by far the largest.
+They will do upwards of 800 shows on the 4th of July.

-In the event of rain or high winds, the "rain date" is July 5, at the same times and locations as scheduled for the 4th.
+In the event of rain, high winds, or other unforseen circumstances, the "rain date" is July 5, at the same times and locations as scheduled for the 4th.

 Pricing Questions